Enzo Francescoli: River Plate

 After many wins, titles and trophies with River Plate as a player, Francescoli was back with the club in a leadership role under Rodolfo Raúl D'Onofrio.
 Francescoli became the head of player personnel for River Plate.
 It was his decision to bring on a young coach and former River Plate teammate Marcelo Gallardo after the departure of Ramón Díaz.
 After hiring Gallardo, River Plate had immense international success, as the team conquered all continental CONMEBOL trophies: the Copa Sudamericana 2014, Recopa Sudamericana 2015 and the Copa Libertadores 2015.
 River Plate also won the first Suruga Bank Championship 2015.
 Under his leadership and Gallardo's touch, River Plate won the Copa Libertadores 2018, beating their life-long rivals Boca Juniors.

 Personal life

-Francescoli is married to Mariela Yern since 1984 and has two sons with her, Bruno and Marco.
+Francescoli has been married to Mariela Yern since 1984 and has two sons with her, Bruno and Marco.
 His wife is a psychologist, which he stated was of great value to their marriage.
 As a footballer, he required emotional sympathy, he stated in an interview program in 2000.
 Bruno studied law, while Marco tried to follow in his father's footsteps, eventually playing for Cagliari, where he played for three years, and then Estudiantes de La Plata, but did not get much further.
 One factor for his retirement from football was his desire to be closer to his two sons.
 Francescoli has two brothers: Luis Ernesto, two years older; and Pablo, 13 years younger.
 Outside of football, he also enjoys smoking, a habit that he has had since age 16, and playing golf.

 Francescoli was made the Uruguayan ambassador for UNICEF after Diego Forlán in 2002.